Skip to content

 Code of Conduct

-All contributors are expected to adhere to the Code of Conduct to ensure a welcoming and inclusive environment for everyone.
+All contributors must adhere to the Code of Conduct to ensure a welcoming and inclusive environment for everyone.

 Contributing via Pull Requests

 We welcome contributions in the form of pull requests.
-To make the review process smoother, please follow these guidelines:
+To streamline the review process, please follow these guidelines:

-1. Fork the repository: Fork the Ultralytics YOLO repository to your own GitHub account.
+1. Fork the repository: Fork the Ultralytics YOLO repository to your GitHub account.

 2. Create a branch: Create a new branch in your forked repository with a descriptive name for your changes.

-3. Make your changes: Make the changes you want to contribute.
-Ensure that your changes follow the coding style of the project and do not introduce new errors or warnings.
+3. Make your changes: Ensure that your changes follow the project's coding style and do not introduce new errors or warnings.

 5. Commit your changes: Commit your changes with a descriptive commit message.
-Make sure to include any relevant issue numbers in your commit message.
+Include any relevant issue numbers in your commit message.

 6. Create a pull request: Create a pull request from your forked repository to the main Ultralytics YOLO repository.
-In the pull request description, provide a clear explanation of your changes and how they improve the project.
+Provide a clear explanation of your changes and how they improve the project.

 CLA Signing

-Before we can accept your pull request, you need to sign a Contributor License Agreement (CLA).
-This is a legal document stating that you agree to the terms of contributing to the Ultralytics YOLO repositories.
-The CLA ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.
+Before we can accept your pull request, you must sign a Contributor License Agreement (CLA).
+This legal document ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.

 To sign the CLA, follow the instructions provided by the CLA bot after you submit your PR and add a comment in your PR saying: